 The personal side of looking at assets, liabilities, income and expenses

-Lisa's books include: How to write a book in two weeks, Constant Cashflow, Make the most of your money, How to start your own bookkeeping business, Cosmic ordering with Vision Boards and Quickbooks Online The Handbook.
+Lisa's books include: How to write a book in two weeks, Constant Cashflow, Make the most of your money, How to start your own bookkeeping business, Cosmic ordering with Vision Boards, How to Franchise Your Business and Quickbooks Online The Handbook.
 Some of the books are in audio-format on itunes and audible.

 Lisa supports the charity The MS Society.
 A speaker, coach, consultant and an avid networker, Lisa enjoys meeting people and working on projects with like-minded individuals.

-In her spare time, Lisa likes traveling, dancing salsa, writing books, learning languages, meditation and cosmic ordering.
+In her spare time, Lisa likes traveling, dancing salsa, writing books, learning languages, meditation, yoga and cosmic ordering.